neondatabase/website/content/docs/guides/neosync.md

 ## Neon setup

 In Neon, we'll set up two databases.
-One will act as the source database and the other as the destimation database.
-We'll then add a database schema to the source database.
+One will act as the source database and the other as the destination.
+We'll then add a database schema to the destination database.

 ### Create the source and destination databases